tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 {% endhighlight %}

 This is necessary to convert what `Web.Heroku.parseDatabaseUrl` gives us into something that Persistent can understand.
+It also makes our definition of `getDefaultConnectionString` easier to read.

 {% highlight hs %}
 > createConnectionString